 But the Photos app from Apple essentially provides the same.

-The toolbar can also be customized, live previews, and colors selected.
+The toolbar can also be customized, with live previews, and colors selected.

 Finally, the Pixelmator team has added a variety of video tutorials to help you identify all these new capabilities, not that Photoshop tutorials are missing.

-Just as great is Photoshop for many years.
+Just as great as Photoshop for many years.

 Such new features are.